Building customisable forms - BETA

 Once a form has been published, it can be set back to Draft status if you need to edit the content of the form, as the content of a Published form cannot be edited.

 The "View" page includes the ability to customise an optional Success message which is shown on the screen after a form has been submitted.
 You can also customise the Confirmation email which is sent to a respondent after they have submitted a form or edited it subsequently.
 The confirmation email is logged in a person's Communication log on their contact or child record when Send Invite has been used.

-A form’s “View” page also has three tabs - Setup, Invites and Responses.
+A form’s “View” page also has four tabs - Setup, Invites, Actions and Responses.